arnauddupuis/mytonica/README.md

 # Mytonica
 Mytonica is a game developed for the #olcCodeJam2020.

+## Theme

+The theme for this code jam is "The great Machine".

 ## Pitch

 The game places you in the shoes of a creator.
 A creator of the greatest machine of all time: life!